 5. Transparency and corruption - yes it can happen here too!

 We are in serious trouble if political interference in the award of contracts becomes normalised.
 Britain prides itself on having low rates of public sector corruption and indeed compared to many countries we are very lucky.
 However corruption in public procurement is multifaceted - it's not just about awarding contracts to companies owned by your family members or political donors.
 It can also take the form of intentionally running procedures in a manner which gives an unfair advantage to certain firms, for example to an incumbent if very short tender periods are applied.
 Where public contracts become politicised, for example because they are highly visible or relate to core public services, they can easily become subject to pressures which are incompatible with value for money and fairness.
-We need look no further than defence sector contracts for evidence of the impact which looser rules on procurement can have on cost and effectiveness.
+On the other hand, lack of transparency and public knowledge about contracts can be equally deleterious - we need look no further than defence sector contracts for evidence of the impact which looser rules on procurement can have on cost and effectiveness.

 Key tenets of the EU public procurement regime such as equal treatment, transparency and proportionality serve to underwrite sound procedures - so it is vital that these are safeguarded within domestic procurement law.
 While remedies will still be available to companies who feel they have been treated unfairly, this may need to be supplemented by an independent procurement ombudsman or authority on the model adopted by Canada and Sweden - as the European Commission will no longer play the role of neutral enforcer of the rules.
 I have argued that the existing remedies system in the UK is biased in favour of larger companies who can afford the high costs of litigation via the courts.
 While the Mystery Shopper service operated by the CCS offers some recourse to smaller operators, it does not serve as a general enforcer of procurement standards throughout the public sector.
 Brexit may lead to a perception that the existing rules on procurement do not have the same legal force, so the Government will need to make clear its plans for ensuring fair and transparent procedures across the public sector.